 4. Unpaid leave

-Usually, a few weeks or a month is needed to see the benefit of this option in reducing wage costs.
+It usually takes a few weeks to a month to see the benefit of this option in reducing wage costs.

 In all cases it’s necessary to get the employee’s agreement, so better to ask for volunteers in the first instance.